How Much Does It Cost to Own a Dog in Canada?

 Owning a puppy for its first year of life will be more expensive than the average rate of expenditure going forward, but not without reason.
 In the first stages of a pet pooch’s life, there will be several “one-time costs” that you’ll have to bear, which you shouldn’t have to deal with again.

 According to the OVMA, the average cost of raising a puppy falls somewhere between $4,589 and $4,666 in that first year.
 The main additional costs that inflate this price point include having your puppy neutered or spayed, which can cost between $761 and $831, while microchipping your puppy is also likely to set you back around $100.
+Your puppy's vaccination schedule should be followed closely too and these costs will occur more frequently in their life.
 Another dog-specific one-time cost that can be worthwhile comes in the form of training, which is best to tackle early in your pet’s lifetime, but will generally cost around $475.
-On top of all of this, things like a dog bed, bowls, and a leash will all have to be bought in the first year, but hopefully, these should remain one-time costs.
+On top of all of this, things like a dog bed, bowls, and a leash will all have to be bought in the first year with your puppy, but hopefully, these should remain one-time costs.

 Yearly cost breakdown - average price of dog food per month